Strifee/awesome-speech-translation/README.md

 # A Paper List for Speech Translation

+### :hugs: We are hiring interns and full-time employees researching on speech translation, please contact me at dongqianqian@bytedance.com

 This is a paper list for speech translation.

 **Keyword:** *Speech Translation, Spoken Language Processing, Natural Language Processing*